OwnID/ownid-gigya-ios-sdk/Readme.md

 }
 ```

+By default, tooltip popup will appear every time login view is shown.
+Use `shouldShowTooltip` to disable tooltip appear of tooltip completely.
+To do this, use assign `false`.

 ## Errors
 All errors from the SDK have an `OwnID.CoreSDK.Error` type.
 You can use them, for example, to properly ask the user to perform an action.